The next time you’re in Los Angeles and looking for something to do, check out some wallet-friendly favorites. (Photo: Almy)

 Go for a Drive

 Everyone moans about traffic in LA, and it can be a beast, but driving can also be an unparalleled pleasure.
+For one of the best free things to do in Los Angeles, hop behind the wheel and get ready to cruise!

 Put the top down and twist through the hairpin turns on Mulholland Drive from Hollywood to Topanga State Park–it’s great at night, as well as during the day – or motor up the Pacific Coast Highway through Malibu to see the cliffs and boulders at Point Mugu.

-Get Some Exercise, LA-Style
+Get Some Exercise, L.A.-Style

-When it comes to outdoor activities, Los Angeles has it all: dozens of parks with free tennis courts, including the ocean breeze–cooled Rustic Canyon Recreation Center in Pacific Palisades; bike paths in the Valley, along Ballona Creek from Culver City to the Pacific Ocean; and skater- and jogger-clogged boardwalks.
+When it comes to free outdoor activities, Los Angeles has it all: dozens of parks with free tennis courts, including the ocean breeze–cooled Rustic Canyon Recreation Center in Pacific Palisades; bike paths in the Valley, along Ballona Creek from Culver City to the Pacific Ocean; and skater- and jogger-clogged boardwalks.

 For free yoga, try the daily session in the grass at the Fuller Avenue entrance of Runyon Canyon Park, or a lunchtime sun salutation in downtown’s Grand Park.
 Or do your Downward Facing Dog indoors at a pay-what-you-can session at Yogala in Echo Park.
 If you’re seeking something a bit more brave, try free archery lessons on Saturdays at Roving Archers in Pasadena.